EKF-Based Depth Camera and Deep Learning Fusion for UAV-Person Distance Estimation and Following in SAR Operations: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-The authors would like to acknowledge the support of the project X, funded by the ERDF fund and the projectX "XXXXXXXXXXXXXXXX" funded by the NPOO program.
+The authors gratefully acknowledge the support of the VANGUARD (PK.1.1.12.0012) project, funded by the European Union under the Competitiveness and Cohesion Programme 2021–2027.
 We would like to acknowledge that Figure \ref{fig:c_b_dist} was created with the help of ChatGPT.